Lei Xiong

 Stanford University

 My research interests are centered on the development and application of innovative deep learning approaches to solve complex biological questions, with a primary focus on advancing our understanding of gene regulation and cellular diversity.
 To achieve this goal, I build models that can effectively capture and interpret complex features from biological datasets, which provides new insights into fundamental biological processes.
+Specifically, I will Decipher Mechanisms of Macrophage Dynamics and Cellular Crosstalk in Cancer.
 Through my work, I aim to drive significant advances in the field of single-cell multiomics and regulatory DNA sequence, which has the potential to contribute to a better understanding of human health and disease.

 Feel free to reach out by email jsxlei at gmail.com or other social media listed above!